replicatedhq/kots/design/automated-airgap-installations.md

 - Distribution of the KOTS CLI as part of the application
 - Support for environments without a local registry
 - Support for non-Linux based container runtimes
+- Bundled, offline (airgap) packages for the KOTS Admin Console

 ## Background